Content Personalisation

 4. Individual Or Advanced Personalisation

-Though a bit more technical and time-consuming, the popularity of individual or advanced content personalisation is rising.
-It requires you to account for the data of each user or customer and provide them with content that lends a personal touch.
+Though a bit more technical and time-consuming, individual or advanced content personalisation is rising in popularity.
+It requires you to account for each user or customer’s data and provide them with content that lends a personal touch.
 This is usually done through advanced algorithms and machine learning to simplify the process, and they’re responsible for collecting and mapping individual users’ behaviour.

 Alternatively, you can take a more advanced personalisation route by making your content more human-centric with tailored recommendations.
 Your potential customers or site visitors should feel that the established relationship is genuine, helpful and successful content personalisation rather than dependent on their final purchasing actions.